Call for Participation

 Workshop on Silicon Errors in Logic – System Effects

 The growing complexity and shrinking geometries of modern manufacturing technologies are making high-density, low-voltage devices increasingly susceptible to the influences of electrical noise, process variation, transistor aging, and the effects of natural radiation.
 The system-level impact of these errors can be far-reaching.
-Growing concern about intermittent errors, unstable storage cells, and the effects of aging are influencing system design and failures in memories account for a significant fraction of costly product returns.
+Growading concern about intermittent errors, unstable storage cells, and the effects of aging are influencing system design and failures in memories account for a significant fraction of costly product returns.
 Emerging logic and memory device technologies introduce several reliability challenges that need to be addressed to make these technologies viable.
 Finally, reliability is a key issue for large-scale systems, such as those in data centers.
 The SELSE workshop provides a forum for discussion of current research and practice in system-level error management.
 Participants from industry and academia explore both current technologies and future research directions (including nanotechnology).
 SELSE is soliciting papers that address the system-level effects of errors from a variety of perspectives: architectural, logical, circuit-level, and semiconductor processes.
 Case studies are also solicited.